 The error message states: Save for web error.
 Could not complete this operation.
 An unknown error has occurred.
-Needless to say, you cannot continue this way.
+Needless to say, the program becomes unusable.

 That’s why we’ve decided to create a quick guide that will show you exactly what needs to be done in order to overcome this issue in no time.